2 Days in Bangkok hero image

 Wat Arun, the Temple of Dawn in Bangkok

-After a long day of exploring some of Bangkok’s most famous sites, it is definitely time for some well deserved relaxation.
-If you end up visiting Wat Arun, you can cross back to the eatern side of the Chao Phraya river for this part of the 2 Day in Bangkok itinerary.
+After a long day of exploring some of Bangkok’s most famous sites, it’s time for some well-deserved relaxation.
+If you are visiting Wat Arun, you can cross back to the eastern side of the Chao Phraya River to continue with this part of the itinerary.

-This will give you the option to visit one of the rooftop bars along the river bank to enjoy the sunset over Wat Arut.
-The temple is also beautifully illuminated at nighttime.
-You can enjoy a cocktail at the Rooftop Bar at the Sala Rattanakosin hotel or Eagle Nest at the Sala Arun hotel.
-Both hotels also have restaurants with views over Wat Arun.
-You don’t need to be a hotel guest to visit these.
+Consider enjoying a cocktail at the Rooftop Bar at the Sala Rattanakosin hotel or Eagle Nest at the Sala Arun hotel.
+Both locations offer restaurants with views over Wat Arun, and you don’t need to be a hotel guest to visit.

-For an upscale dinner with a view, check out RONGROS that offers a taste of traditional Thai food in a stylish setting.
-It was featured in the Michelin guide and is definitely a step up from the many touristy dining options in the area.
-If your budget allows, it’s worth a stop.
+For an upscale dinner with a view, check out RONGROS, which offers traditional Thai food in a stylish setting.
+Featured in the Michelin guide, it’s a step up from the many touristy dining options in the area and is worth a visit.

 Day 2 of 2 Days in Bangkok